Overconnected? Here’s How to Reclaim Control and Rediscover What Matters.

 6. It Can Limit Your Capacity for Problem-Solving and Original Thought

-In The Shallows, Nicholas Carr reports on the findings of Jordan Grafman, head of the cognitive neuroscience unit at the National Institute of Neurological Disorders and Stroke, who explains that “the more you multitask, the less deliberate you become; the less able to think and reason out a problem.”
+In The Shallows, Nicholas Carr reports on the findings of Jordan Grafman, head of the cognitive neuroscience unit at the National Institute of Neurological Disorders and Stroke, who explains that

-This leads to “an increased likelihood to rely on status-quo ideas and solutions, rather than a propensity to engage in original thinking.”
+“an increased likelihood to rely on status-quo ideas and solutions, rather than a propensity to engage in original thinking.”

 In Conclusion